 Key strategies to build trust:

 - Clear and intuitive interfaces: Use familiar patterns and simple navigation to reduce errors and improve user interactions in both digital healthcare tools and medical devices.
+A well-designed patient portal empowers patients to manage their health information, providing tools for tracking progress and managing conditions.

 - Transparent data handling: Display patient information, health data, and medical records clearly while maintaining data security and patient privacy.
+The sensitive nature of medical data requires compliance with regulations such as HIPAA, which adds complexity to the design process.

 - Support real-time health monitoring: Present vital signs and patient data in ways that improve diagnostic accuracy and provide actionable insights quickly.